vferat/pycrostates/paper/paper.md

 especially useful for handling low signal to noise datapoints occurring during microstate polarity inversions.

-Pycrostates API can replicate most of the analyses proposed in the literature [@MICHEL2018577] and in standard but non-python packages such as Cartool [@brunet_spatiotemporal_nodate] or MATLAB microstates EEGLab toolboxes.
+Pycrostates API supports most of the analyses proposed in the literature [@MICHEL2018577] and in standard but non-python packages such as Cartool [@brunet_spatiotemporal_nodate] or MATLAB microstates EEGLab toolboxes.
 Pycrostates is built with a modular and scalable design, following modern